-Since 2001, the California Air Resources Board has annually bestowed the distinguished Haagen-Smit Awards to extraordinary individuals to recognize significant career accomplishments in at least one of these air quality and climate change categories: research, environmental policy, science and technology, public education, and community service.
-The program includes both national and international leaders.
+Since 2001, CARB has annually bestowed the distinguished Haagen-Smit Awards to extraordinary individuals to recognize significant career accomplishments in at least one of these air quality and climate change categories: research, environmental policy, climate change science, science and technology, public education, community service & environmental justice, and international leadership.

 CARB solicits nominations from the public each year.
 Recipients are invited to our headquarters in Sacramento to receive their award at a Board Meeting.
 Nomination notices and recipient selections are announced through our email distribution list.